-While Past Times is not the only pinball arcade and museum in the country, Berk said it’s definitely among the largest.
+While Past Times is not the only pinball arcade and museum in the nation, Berk said it’s among the largest.

 Even though the 30,000-square-foot building was given a complete renovation at a cost of over $1 million, Past Times has a strong retro vibe.

-As the project lead for Past Times, Mike Hale of Cambridge Springs, Pa., brought the arcade to fruition.
-Seeing it finally open was an emotional moment for him.
+As the project lead, Mike Hale of Cambridge Springs, Pa., brought the arcade to fruition.
+Seeing it finally open was an emotional moment.